 New Year.
 New Job.
 New Lifestyle 2020

-- Beautiful natural surroundings and marine life – white sandy beaches, native forest & birds, dolphins and orca.
+- Beautiful natural surroundings – white sandy beaches, native forest & Gateway to the stunning Bay of Islands

-For this role, therefore, you will have recent broad specialist experience in Anaesthetics and a sound understanding of contemporary models of care, ranging from pre-operative assessment and operating theatre services, to obstetric analgesia, Critical Care and Emergency Department resuscitation.
+For this role, you will have specialist experience and qualifications in Addiction Medicine, and a sound understanding of contemporary models of care.

 What’s on offer?